Statistics of the Bonsai Test - Revision 2016

 Estimated g factor loadings for restricted ranges

-In parentheses the number of score pairs on which that estimated g factor loading is based.
-The goal of this is to verify the hypothesis that g becomes less important, accounts for a smaller proportion of the variance, at higher I.Q. levels.
+The goal of estimated g factor loadings for restricted ranges is to verify the hypothesis that g becomes less important, accounts for a smaller proportion of the variance, at higher I.Q. levels.
 The mere fact of restricting the range like this also depresses the g loading compared to computing it over the test's full range, so it would be normal for these values to be lower than the test's full-range g loading.

 Error